 Protective

 “Protective” individuals protect the elements of the environment.
 They care about them.
 When they are in the expansive cycle, they establish dominant relations.
-When they are in the contractive cycle, they establish a protective “mother-child” relation with the environment.
+When they are in the contractive cycle, they establish a protective “mother-child” relationship with the environment.
 They need to possess the entities of the environment they deal with so they can feel that they are in charge of them.

 Authoritative

 They deal with the environment functionally and carefully.
 They respect the identity of the entities they deal with.
 When they are in the expansive cycle, they establish functional relations.
-When they are in the contractive cycle, they establish a “father-child” relation with the environment.
+When they are in the contractive cycle, they establish a “father-child” relationship with the environment.
 They move from an environment when they cannot adapt to it.